bndnio/concurrency-mini-problems/README.md

 characteristics section, the mutex implementation way outperforms the channel implementation.
-This is could be due to garbage collection of the channels, or the extra memory required
+This is could be due to garbage collection of the channels, overhead being more prohibitive with large numbers of routines, or the extra memory required.

+Winner: Mutex

 ## (5) Sushi Bar